Have you changed jobs and left retirement accounts behind?

-If you have left money behind, it would behoove you to track it down.
-The average balance in forgotten accounts is $55,400.
-Over a lifetime, says Capitalize, failure to reclaim these assets could cost individuals as much as $700,000 in retirement savings, an estimate based on data from the U.S. Department of Labor, the Census Bureau, 401(k) record-keepers, IRAs and the Center for Retirement Research at Boston College.
+Be sure to track it down.
+Data from Capitalize shows that the average balance in lost accounts is $55,400.
+Over a lifetime, failure to reclaim these assets could cost individuals as much as $700,000 in retirement savings, an estimate based on data and analysis from the DOL, the Census Bureau, 401(k) record-keepers and the Center for Retirement Research at Boston College.

 1. Take stock of your accounts